The Mark of Cain (band): 1984–1989: Formation and Battlesick

-The Mark of Cain were formed as a punk rock group in Adelaide in mid-1984 by Rod Archer on lead vocals; Gavin Atchison on drums (ex-Spiral Collapse); John Scott on lead guitar (ex-Spiral Collapse) and his younger brother Kim Scott on bass guitar.
-Their name references the Hermann Hesse's novel, Demian (1919), which in turn recalls the Genesis story regarding the mark of Cain.
-John had read Demian, which featured " a loner who thought his dark feelings were there for anyone to see as he walked down the street – the Mark of Cain."
-Atchison and John's earlier group, Spiral Collapse, broke up as John was concentrating on his university course, he also wanted a "new, harder sound" and disliked that band's lead singer.
-John assisted Kim to develop his bass guitar skill and met Archer at one of Spiral Collapse's last gigs.
+The Mark of Cain were formed as a punk rock group in Adelaide in mid-1984 by Rod Archer on lead vocals; Gavin Atchison on drums (ex-Spiral Collapse); Josie (then John) Scott on guitar (ex-Spiral Collapse), and her younger brother Kim Scott on bass guitar.
+Their name references the Hermann Hesse novel Demian (1919), which in turn recalls the Genesis story regarding the mark of Cain.
+Josie had read Demian, which featured "a loner who thought his dark feelings were there for anyone to see as he walked down the street – the Mark of Cain."
+Atchison and Josie's earlier group, Spiral Collapse, broke up as Josie was concentrating on her university course; she also wanted a "new, harder sound" and disliked that band's lead singer.
+Josie helped Kim develop his bass guitar skill and met Archer at one of Spiral Collapse's last gigs.

-Ian McFarlane, an Australian musicologist, described "the band's penchant for militaristic imagery and lyric themes (to say nothing of the members' close-cropped, marine-styled looks) only added to the sense of desperation and solitude displayed in the band's music."
-By the end of 1985 Archer had left and John Scott added lead vocals to his guitar work.
-They replaced Archison with a succession of drummers: David Graham, Roger Crisp, John Rickert, Neil Guive and then Campbell Robinson by late 1988.
-During 1987 they supported an Adelaide gig by United States group, Big Black, during their Australian tour.
+By the end of 1985, Archer had left and Josie Scott added lead vocals to her guitar work.
+The band replaced Atchison with a succession of drummers: David Graham, Roger Crisp, John Rickert, Neil Guive and then Campbell Robinson by late 1988.
+During 1987 they supported an Adelaide gig by United States group Big Black during their Australian tour.

-The band's first release was a single, "The Lords of Summer", issued on Sydney label, Phantom Records, in September 1988.
+The band's first release was a single, "The Lords of Summer", issued on Sydney label Phantom Records in September 1988.
 It was co-produced by the group with Anthony Bannister and was recorded at Adelaide's Soundtrack Australia studios in January of that year.
-They covered two tracks by former Phantom groups, "Journey by Sledge" (the Visitors) and "Seein' Double" (Shy Impostors) for a gig give-away album, Assorted Desecrations and Magnificent Mutations, in October, by various artists, to celebrate the label's tenth anniversary.
+They covered two tracks by former Phantom groups, "Journey by Sledge" (the Visitors) and "Seein' Double" (Shy Impostors) for a gig give-away album, Assorted Desecrations and Magnificent Mutations (by various artists), in October, to celebrate the label's tenth anniversary.
 Phantom's owners "had heard something different in the group than what they wanted to deliver, and their progress was periodically interrupted as they kept changing drummers."

-The band signed with local label, Dominator Records, which issued their debut album, Battlesick in August 1989.
-It was co-produced by Stuart Sheldon and the group, which was recorded at Artec Studios, Adelaide in February and March of that year.
-Patrick Emery of i-94 Bar felt Battlesick was "dominated by the band's Joy Division streak.
-On 'You Are Alone' John Scott intones in his best Ian Curtis manner while Kim Scott's bass pounds with the relentless precision of artillery session captured on loop."
+The band signed with Adelaide label Dominator Records, which issued their debut album, Battlesick, in August 1989.
+It was co-produced by Stuart Sheldon and the group, and was recorded at Artec Studios in Adelaide in February and March of that year.
 Ox Fanzines Joachim Hiller opined that it "combined gloomy early eighties sounds with brachial, bass-heavy Noiserock."